SWIFTSIM/SWIFT/doc/RTD/source/VELOCIraptorInterface/stfwithswift.rst

   make -j 4

-After the compilation of your code, you will find a static library ``libvelociraptor.a``, you will need to rename it in ``libstf.a`` and is required to run SWIFT with VELOCIraptor.
+After the compilation of your code, you will find a static library ``libvelociraptor.a``, that is required to run SWIFT with VELOCIraptor.
 Note that VELOCIraptor needs a serial version of the HDF5 library, not a parallel build.

 Compiling SWIFT